Vogel introduction caught up in ongoing Lakers drama

 Vogel, who replaced Luke Walton, said the news conference took on a different tone than he imagined at the start of the day.

-“It was definitely different than I expected and different than I’ve ever been a part of,” he said.
+“It was definitely different than I expected and different than I’ve ever been a part of,” Vogel said.
 “But I understand the line of questioning in light of the events of this morning.
-So you just roll with the punches.”
+So you just roll with the punches.

+“The perception about our team is not always the same as reality and you block out the noise.”

+Johnson stunned everyone by giving up his role during an impromptu news conference roughly 90 minutes before the regular-season finale.
+He said he wanted to fire Walton but that others blocked that.
+Walton did end up being dismissed before being hired by Sacramento.

+Pelinka said owner Jeanie Buss has eliminated Johnson’s position and the Lakers chain of command is now clearer.

+“When it comes to a basketball decision I collaborate with the staff, many of whom are at this press conference today.
+Then I make a recommendation to Jeanie and she blesses that or not,” he said.

-Vogel takes over a team that has been in turmoil on and off the court.
+The 45-year-old Vogel takes over a team that has also struggled on the court.
 The Lakers have missed the playoffs for six straight seasons, a drought that was expected to end in James’ first season.
 But injuries to James, Lonzo Ball and Brandon Ingram, as well as the internal discord, resulted in a 37-45 record.
 Vogel will be the Lakers’ sixth coach since Phil Jackson stepped down after the 2010-11 season.

-The 45-year old Vogel worked for the organization before as an advance scout during the 2005-06 season.
+Vogel worked for the organization before as an advance scout during the 2005-06 season.
 He did not coach last season following two years with the Orlando Magic.
 Vogel went to Orlando following five-plus seasons leading the Indiana Pacers, including trips to the Eastern Conference finals in 2013 and ’14.
 He has a career record of 304-291.

+Pelinka said it was his decision to hire Vogel and that he made that recommendation to Buss.
+The road to hiring a new coach was not smooth, though.

+The Lakers appeared to be closing in on a deal with Tyronn Lue, who played for the Lakers and coached James to the 2016 NBA title in Cleveland.
+But that deal never got to the finish line, and they quickly moved toward Vogel.

 Vogel confirmed Jason Kidd will join his staff as an assistant and said it was something Pelinka brought up during the job interview.